 Yamaha's ATVs were developed using technologies created and matured in the process of developing and manufacturing off-road motorcycles.
-Sales of Yamaha ATVs began in the U.S. in 1979 with Yamaha Motor's first ATV, the YT125.
+Sales of Yamaha ATVs began in the U.S. in 1979 with Yamaha Motor's first ATV, the YTI25.
 Since then, Yamaha has gone on to market a variety of ATV models that answer real market needs.
-In the ROV segment, following the releases of the multi-purpose VIKING and VIKING VI, and the recreational Wolverine model, we began selling the YXZ1000R pure sports model in North America and other overseas markets in 2015.
+We also have a broad lineup in the ROV segment, with multi-purpose models, recreational models, and pure sports models.
+In 2017, we introduced the Wolverine X4, a recreational model with two rows of seating for four people that is mainly sold in North America and other overseas markets.

-The U.S. market accounts for more than 40% of worldwide ATV demand due to its large stretches of natural terrain, unpaved roads, and large ranches and farms all over the country.
+The U.S. market accounts for over 50% of worldwide ATV demand due to its large stretches of natural terrain, unpaved roads, and large ranches and farms all over the country.
 Yamaha Motor meets these diverse needs with its wide range of products that include utility models, sports models and more.